 FOR NATURAL HISTORY GROUPS

 The Big Seaweed Search is a Citizen Science project run by the Natural History Museum and the Marine Conservation Society.
 They are looking for volunteers to visit British shorelines at low tide and record the seaweed, taking photographs and recording findings with a downloadable booklet from www.nhm.ac.uk

 FOR FURTHER FURTHER EXAMPLES OF SHARED LEARNING PROJECTS PLEASE BROWSE THE U3A RESEARCH DATABASE:

 If you would like further information about any type of enquiry led learning in U3A you can contact Ann Higgins.
 If you look at the U3A National website and go to Resources and scroll down you will find lots of information about the U3A Research Network and if you follow this link (U3A RESEARCH) it will take you to the U3A Research Database where you will find all the projects we know about all over the UK including those specific to this region.
 Barrie Gunter is the National Research sub-committee member in the region.

 We are always happy to give a presentation about SLPs/Research in U3A to any group and to help you with any project you have in mind.

-SLP Contact, Eastern Region
+SLP Contact, East of England Region